revilowaldow/BITC/Sessions/2026/01 11 - Session 58.md

 Ostentatious dress, Tiefling woman
 "Welcome to my boutique"

-Hostile about questions related to the bandages

 Tarot Reading
 	- Sun
 		- Answer will be plain, but do you recognise them
 		-  You might see the answer as soon as you leave the tent

-	-
+Hostile about questions related to the bandages
+One person with a long staff watching the tent intently